Biography

 Surgical Oncologist

-John Mansour, M.D., Chief of the Division of Surgical Oncology at UT Southwestern Medical Center, combines the skills of a surgeon, a scientist, and a patient care advocate to offer his patients the total package in cancer care.
+John Mansour, M.D., Professor of Surgery and Vice Chair of Quality in the Department of Surgery, combines the skills of a surgeon, a scientist, and a patient care advocate to offer his patients the total package in cancer care.

 He treats patients with malignancies of the stomach, pancreas, liver, bile duct, and other abdominal organs.
 He says that treating these cancers requires bringing your “A” game every single day.